EloiStree/EloiStree/README.md

 - My code can change all the time at any moment
 - My code are not to be used but to be underdstood then copy and modify.
 - I am working by toolboxes calling toolboxes
-  - It sit to allows me to use one toolbox in several projects and other sub-toolboxes.
+  - It allows me to use one toolbox in several projects and other sub-toolboxes.

 ### #3

 I realized after years of failing that I am big fat noob in communication...
 I tried twitter, reddit, youtube...
-I ams soo bad at it.
+I am Sooo bad at it.

 So I decided to delete them all and to focus on two communications:
 - This landing page on [GitHub / EloiStree](https://github.com/EloiStree/)